prodzpod/ZeroDayToolKit/README.md

 Once any OS in the system detects hostile activity, a cyan `Track` timer turns on that fails similarly to Trace.

-Once the `head` of the Network is `ForkBomb`ed, `Track` timer will change to a gray `Retrace` timer, letting you close connections and forkbomb the rest of the OSes, delete the logs, etc.
+Once the `head` of the Network is shut off, `Track` timer will change to a gray `Retrace` timer, letting you close connections and forkbomb the rest of the OSes, delete the logs, etc.

 Once the `Retrace` period is over and everything is good, it is considered that the player has won.